Solitary fibrous tumor

 When to Contact a Medical Professional

-Call for an appointment with your provider if you notice symptoms of SFT.
+Contact your provider for an appointment if you notice symptoms of SFT.

 Myers JL, Arenberg DA.
 Benign lung tumors.
 In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
 Murray and Nadel's Textbook of Respiratory Medicine.
 6th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 56.